Timeline for the day of the September 11 attacks: 8:00 a.m.

-8:50: Local New York radio station WOR news anchor Ed Walsh makes that station's first on-air report of the incident.
+8:50: Local New York radio station WOR news anchor Ed Walsh makes the station's first on-air report of the incident.

-8:50: WCBS-TV in New York breaks away from the CBS network to cover the attack, with anchor Mike Pomeranz providing that station's first report.
+8:50: WCBS-TV in New York breaks away from the CBS network to cover the attack, with anchor Mike Pomeranz providing the station's first report.

-8:50: CNBC interrupts an episode of Squawk Box hosted by Mark Haines with a report of the unfolding attack.
+8:50: On CNBC's Squawk Box, host Mark Haines is interviewing a mutual fund portfolio manager, Bill Nygren of the Oakmark Select Fund, when he sees pictures of the burning North Tower.
+"Is that the World Trade Tower?" he asks.
+His on-air colleague Joe Kernen tells him that a plane had hit the tower.
+CNBC is the first NBC outlet to begin reporting on the disaster.

-8:50: Local New York cable television channel NY1 anchor Pat Kiernan begins that channel's coverage of the incident.
+8:50: Local New York cable television channel NY1 anchor Pat Kiernan begins the channel's coverage of the incident.

-8:50: Local New York radio station WABC news anchor George Weber broadcasts that station's first report of the incident.
+8:50: Local New York radio station WABC news anchor George Weber broadcasts the station's first report of the incident.

-8:50–8:54 (approx.): Flight 77 is hijacked.
+8:50–8:54 (approx.): As it nears the border of West Virginia and Ohio, Flight 77 is hijacked.
+But unlike the other hijackings in which they killed members of the flight crew, the pilots of Flight 77 are sent to the back of the aircraft with all the other passengers and crew while Hani Hanjour takes the controls.

+8:50:07: The traffic management units for Boston Center and New York Center state that they have both lost the primary target that they were tracking, referring to Flight 11.
+Roughly a minute later, New York Center passes on information supplied by Kennedy Tower about a fire at the World Trade Center.